ipfs/ipfs-docs/docs/install/command-line.md

    > false
    ```

-   Note: If a profile file exists already, just skip the next step and proceed with step 7.
+   If a profile already file exists, skip the next step and proceed with step 7.

 6. Create a new PowerShell profile file: